-Certain statements contained in this MD&A constitute forward-looking information or forward-looking statements under applicable securities laws (collectively, "forward-looking statements").
+Certain statements contained in this Management Discussion and Analysis ("MD&A") constitute forwardlooking information or forward-looking statements under applicable securities laws (collectively, "forwardlooking statements").
 These statements relate to future events or future performance, business prospects or opportunities of Emerald Health Therapeutics Inc. (the "Company").
-Forward-looking statements include, but are not limited to, statements in respect of: potential increases in the number of registered patients of Emerald Health Botanicals Inc. ("Botanicals"), the Company's wholly-owned subsidiary, and increases in the Company's sales as a result; the Company's intention to scale up production; the eventual profitability of the business of the Company; benefits received by the Company from its transactions with Emerald Health Sciences Inc. ("Sciences"), a control person of the Company, and the opportunities that such transactions will provide including loans from Sciences to the Company; the expansion of Botanicals' current production facility and the development of a new production facility; the purchasing by Botanicals of additional strains of dried medical marihuana from another producer who is licensed (a "Licensed Producer") under the Access to Cannabis for Medical Purposes Regulations ("ACMPR"); the expectation of the impact of the ACMPR; the launch of additional cannabis oil products and introduction of new oils; Botanicals' longer term strategy to become a leading provider of quality products for the broader marihuana market; Botanicals' intention to continue to communicate with and provide education and services to medical doctors and other healthcare professionals; the continued increase of the client base and revenue as a result of the introduction of cannabis oils; the Company's and Botanicals' continued research and development of strains and products; clinical trials to be undertaken by Botanicals; the acquisition by Botanicals' of pre-approval applications from other ACMPR applicants; the expansion at Botanicals' current facility and the potential resulting increase to Botanicals' production capacity of dried product and oils; the intention of the Company to apply to Health Canada for a licence in respect of its additional office space, to transition its customer service team and administration to the additional office space and to renew the term of its lease on the additional office space; the use and funding of Botanicals research and development project related to strains of medical cannabis; and the effect that each risk factor will have on the Company.
+Forward-looking statements include, but are not limited to, statements in respect of: potential increases in the number of registered patients of Emerald Health Botanicals Inc. ("Botanicals"), the Company's wholly-owned subsidiary, and increases in the Company's sales as a result; the Company's intention to scale up production; the eventual profitability of the business of the Company; benefits received by the Company from its transactions with Emerald Health Sciences Inc. ("Sciences"), a control person of the Company, and the opportunities that such transactions will provide including loans from Sciences to the Company; the expansion of Botanicals' current production facility and the development of a new production facility; the purchasing by Botanicals of additional strains of dried medical marihuana from another producer who is licensed (a "Licensed Producer") under the Access to Cannabis for Medical Purposes Regulations ("ACMPR"); the expectation of the impact of the ACMPR; the launch of additional cannabis oil products and introduction of new oils; Botanicals' longer term strategy to become a leading provider of quality products for the broader marihuana market; Botanicals' intention to continue to communicate with and provide education and services to medical doctors and other healthcare professionals; the continued increase of the client base and revenue as a result of the introduction of cannabis oils; the Company's and Botanicals' continued research and development of strains and products; clinical trials to be undertaken by Botanicals; the acquisition by Botanicals' of pre-approval applications from other ACMPR applicants; the expansion at Botanicals' current facility and the potential resulting increase to Botanicals' production capacity of dried product and oils; the use and funding of Botanicals research and development project related to strains of medical cannabis: and the effect that each risk factor will have on the Company.

-These forward-looking statements involve risks and uncertainties relating to, among others, market price; continued availability of capital financing and general economic, market or business conditions; Botanicals' reliance on the Current Licence (as defined herein) to produce and sell medical marihuana and cannabis oils issued to it under the ACMPR and its ability to maintain the Current Licence: Botanicals' ability to increase registered patients and sales and to make the Company profitable; whether Sciences will continue to provide loans to the Company and the terms of such loans; regulatory risks relating to Botanicals' compliance with the ACMPR; regulatory approvals for expansion of Botanicals' current production facility and development of new production facilities; changes in laws, regulations and guidelines relating to medical marihuana and the possible legalization of marihuana by the Federal government; changes in government; changes in government policy; increased competition in the marihuana market; the limited operating history of the Company; Botanicals' reliance on a single production facility; the Company's reliance on management; difficulties in securing additional financing; unfavourable publicity or consumer perception of the medical marihuana industry; the impact of any negative scientific studies on the effects of cannabis; changes in the Company's over-all business strategy; and restrictions of the TSX Venture Exchange on the Company's business.
+These forward-looking statements involve risks and uncertainties relating to, among others, market price; continued availability of capital financing and general economic, market or business conditions; Botanicals' reliance on the Current Licence (as defined herein) to produce and sell medical marihuana and cannabis oils issued to it under the ACMPR and its ability to maintain the Current Licence; Botanicals' ability to increase registered patients and sales and to make the Company profitable; whether Sciences will continue to provide loans to the Company and the terms of such loans; regulatory risks relating to Botanicals' compliance with the ACMPR; regulatory approvals for expansion of Botanicals' current production facility and development of new production facilities; changes in laws, regulations and guidelines relating to medical marihuana and the possible legalization of marihuana by the Federal government; changes in government; changes in government policy; increased competition in the marihuana market; the limited operating history of the Company; Botanicals' reliance on a single production facility; the Company's reliance on management; difficulties in securing additional financing; unfavourable publicity or consumer perception of the medical marihuana industry; the impact of any negative scientific studies on the effects of cannabis; changes in the Company's over-all business strategy; and restrictions of the TSX Venture Exchange on the Company's business.
 See "Risks and Uncertainties" in this MD&A and other factors described the Company's Annual Information Form under the heading "Risk Factors".